 The following Code of Conduct most clearly delineates the rules that assist community members in adhering to the school’s values:

 Each student has the opportunity and the right to use school as a means for self-improvement and individual growth.
-In so doing, he/she is expected to conduct him/herself in a manner compatible with the school’s functions as an educational facility.
+In doing so, he/she is expected to conduct him/herself in a manner compatible with the school’s functions as an educational facility.
 Conduct which disrupts or threatens to disrupt or threatens to disrupt the operations of the school; which interferes in any way with the public or private rights of other students or citizens; which threatens or endangers the health or safety of any person; or which damages property, will not be tolerated and will result in disciplinary action.
-Our primary objectives are the proper recognition and preservation of every Escuela Avancemos! student’s constitutional rights, and allowance for such rights:
+Our primary objectives are the proper recognition and preservation of every Escuela Avancemos!
+Academy student’s constitutional rights, and allowance for such rights:

 Freedom of Expression